gcallah/Rationalism/scapegoat/trumpscapegoat.md

 we?
 Girard notes that this is why the Ten Commandments place such an emphasis on "not coveting your neighbor's X": that coveting is the basis of social conflict.
 Adam and Eve covet God's knowledge of good and evil, and we have the Fall.
-Cain covets God's approval of Abel, or Romulus covets divine augury favoring Remus, and we get fratricide.
+Cain covets God's approval of Abel, or Romulus covets the favor of the divine augury which went to Remus, and we get fratricide.
 The reader can easily come up with many more examples.

 ## The Scapegoat as the "Solution" to Mimetic Rivalry